Blog Layout

 property management

-So, go round the property and check that everything is up to par.
+So, go round the rental property and check that everything is up to par.
 Are lights and switches working as they should?
 Are there any leaky faucets?
 Is the heating and cooling system functioning properly?
 What about the smoke and carbon monoxide detectors?
 Try to discourage squatters, but be sure to know their rights if you do end up encountering some.

 7. Have a Plan on How You’re Going to Market the Property